rusic/rusic-gem/README.md

     rusic new example-theme

     cd example-theme
-    rusic start
+    rusic server

-This will start up a server at http://localhost:4567/.
+This will start up a server at http://localhost:8080/.

 MIT Licenced